 While there, I helped launch sparkhouse, a division that embraces design thinking practices to create products that are used and loved in thousands of churches and classrooms across the country.

 I studied Interaction Design and Social Entrepreneurship at Austin Center for Design (AC4D), completing the intensive program in 2013.
 After graduation, I created a design research practice at sparkhouse and brought new methods of prototyping to the team.
-The 2015 launch of Sparkhouse Family represents a move toward consumer-driven products for sparkhouse and was shaped by two major design research initiatives I led.
+The 2015 launch of Sparkhouse Family (now Beaming Books) represented a move toward consumer-driven products for sparkhouse and was shaped by two major design research initiatives I led.

-In my free time, I love traveling, experimenting with odd recipes, trying exercise trends, sipping tea over a good book, and meeting new people.
-My husband, Brent, and I live in the Seattle area.
+In my free time, I love traveling, experimenting with odd recipes, listening to (too many) podcasts, going to the farmers market, drinking coffee, and meeting new people.
+My husband, Brent, and I live in the Seattle area with a couple young humans and a geriatric cat.